June 5, 2025

 • Exploring opportunities for recycling and reusing materials wherever possible – that’s a win for the environment and often for your bottom line!

-• Emissions Control and Air Quality Standards: Your factory will need to have systems in place to control air emissions (like dust or Volatile Organic Compounds from soldering processes) and meet the national air quality standards.
+• Emissions Control and Air Quality Standards: Your factory will need systems to control air emissions (like dust or Volatile Organic Compounds from soldering processes) and meet national air quality standards.

 Facility Operations and Safety

 So, you’re up and running – fantastic!
 But as you know, the journey doesn’t stop there.
-Keeping up with regulations is key for smooth, ongoing operations and, most importantly, a safe workplace for your team.
+Keeping up with regulations is key for smooth, ongoing operations and, most importantly, a safe workplace.

-• Occupational Health and Safety (OHS): Protecting your team is paramount, and the UAE has comprehensive OHS regulations to ensure just that.
-You’ll need to implement robust safety management systems, provide regular safety training, ensure everyone uses the necessary personal protective equipment (PPE), and generally maintain a safe working environment.
+• Occupational Health and Safety (OHS): Protecting your team is paramount, and the UAE has comprehensive OHS regulations to ensure it.
+You’ll need to implement robust safety management systems, provide regular safety training, and ensure everyone uses the necessary personal protective equipment (PPE).
 Be prepared for regular OHS audits.

 • Labor Law Considerations: The UAE Labour Law (Federal Decree-Law No. 33 of 2021) is your guide for everything related to employment.
 It covers working hours, leave entitlements, end-of-service benefits, and overall worker welfare.
-It’s essential reading for being a responsible and compliant employer.
+It’s essential reading for any responsible and compliant employer.

-• And a quick word on Emiratization: While specific quotas can vary, there’s a strong and ongoing government initiative to increase the employment of UAE nationals in the private sector.
-It’s really wise to stay informed about the current Emiratization policies and how they might apply to you.
+• A quick word on Emiratization: While specific quotas can vary, there’s a strong and ongoing government initiative to increase the employment of UAE nationals in the private sector.
+It’s wise to stay informed about the current Emiratization policies and how they might apply to you.

-Now, beyond the essential rulebook, there’s some good news to explore!
-The UAE government and various emirate-level bodies often roll out the welcome mat for investors in renewable energy and advanced manufacturing, sometimes with some pretty attractive incentives.
+Beyond the essential rulebook, there’s some good news to explore.
+The UAE government and various emirate-level bodies often roll out the welcome mat for investors in renewable energy and advanced manufacturing, sometimes with attractive incentives.
 These could include things like:

 • Competitive lease rates for land in dedicated industrial zones.